Decorative set of four icon graphics

 In 2017, Glasgow City Heritage Trust grant aided Friends of Garnethill Green Sapces (FRoGGS) the amount of £779.51 for the construction of a bread oven in Garnethill Park.
-Garnethill Bread Oven was an initiative to build and regularly operate a traditional wood fired bread oven in Garntehill Park for the use of the local community.
+Garnethill Bread Oven was an initiative to build and regularly operate a traditional wood fired bread oven in Garnethill Park for the use of the local community.

 The project aimed to empower the local community to gather together around the ancient practice of wood fired bread making and to provide learning opportunities for traditional building skills through its construction.
 A number of participatory workshops were held involving a group of thirty volunteers to build the oven and engaged a diverse range of individuals from the local and wider community.